xxiexuezhi/xxiexuezhi.github.io/_pages/projects.md

 ---
 * Deep generative model with constraints for peptide structural design           (Jan.2019 - now)
   * Developed a deep generative model for novel dextrorotary helical conformations to facilitate the peptide drug design.
   * Developed and implemented various MCMC searches to optimize the synthetic data with optimized pharmetutical properties.
-Published the work as first author in NeuIPS Workshop (MLSB) 2021.
-[Link for my talk](https://recorder-v3.slideslive.com/?share=54078&s=518da677-492e-4627-96ce-c0190976326c)
+Published the work as first author in NeuIPS Workshop (MLSB) 2021.  <u><a href="https://recorder-v3.slideslive.com/?share=54078&s=518da677-492e-4627-96ce-c0190976326c"><b>Link for my talk</b></a>.</u>

 ---
 * Cell detection application for pathological image analysis                  (Jan.2019 - April.2020)